What causes brain fog?

 What is foggy brain a symptom of?

-Brain fog is a common name for a group of particular symptoms, and is usually caused by sleep deprivation, dehydration, Covid, lack of exercise, and stress.
-But there are also some very real neurological issues that can cause brain fog as well—such as anxiety disorders or depression.
+Brain fog is a common name for a group of particular symptoms, and is usually caused by sleep deprivation, dehydration, Covid, lack of exercise, and tension.
+But there are also some very real neurological issues that can cause brain fog as well.
 Brain fog can also be a symptom of:

 Sleep apnea (a disorder that causes you to stop breathing for short periods during sleep)